New Jersey Route 91: Route description

 Route 91 begins at an interchange with US 1 in the North Brunswick Township, New Jersey community of Adams.
 The route heads northward as Jersey Avenue, passing several fields and ponds, running parallel to US 1.
 A short distance later, Route 91 enters the industrial district of North Brunswick, where it reaches an intersection with Route 91 Connector, a spur from US 1 northbound to the Route 91 mainline.
-Paralleling the Northeast Corridor tracks to the west, Jersey Avenue passes through a small corporate park in North Brunswick.
+Paralleling Amtrak's Northeast Corridor tracks to the west, Jersey Avenue passes through a small corporate park in North Brunswick.
 A short distance later, Route 91 intersects with CR 680 (How Lane), which connects Route 91 with nearby Route 27 and Route 26.
 Upon crossing How Lane, Route 91 crosses the township line and enters the city of New Brunswick.

 Route 91 continues northward along Jersey Avenue, passing through the industrial districts in the southeastern portion of the city.
 With the Northeast Corridor tracks nearby, Route 91 intersects with Triangle Road, where it meets a park & ride and the service road to the Jersey Avenue station serving NJ Transit's Northeast Corridor Line.
 There, the highway also crosses a railroad spur from the train line.
 The highway continues, passing some commercial buildings, before the Route 91 designation terminates at an intersection with Van Dyke Avenue.
 Jersey Avenue continues into New Brunswick's center as Middlesex County Route 693.